Pavanjs111/Pavanjs111/README.md

 - I am currently loving everything I learn.
 - 🏫 Presidency University-BTech Computer Science Engineering (2017-2021).
-- :hourglass_flowing_sand:  Exploring Artificial intelligence, Quantum Computing, Blockchain and new technologies
+- :hourglass_flowing_sand:  Exploring Artificial intelligence, Quantum Computing, Blockchain and new technologie.
-- 🧠 mindfulness and creative thinking
+- 🧠 mindfulness and creative thinking.
-- 🌳 🌏 Nature is your best friend.
+- 🌳 🌏 World is Heaven.
-- 🏃 Fitness is the best way of life.
+- 🏃 Fitness is the best way to live.
 - 🏠 Bangalore,India.
 - 💟 Love is money.
 -🎻 Music is therapy .
--🏞️ Traveling and exploring new places
+-🏞️ Traveling and exploring new places.
--🎥Love to be an actor someone
+-🎥Love to be an actor someone.
--🎵 Metal
+-🎵 Metal music.